Intelligent Automation – Lessons in 2020 and Plans for 2021

 - Creating internal expertise vs. help from external consultants… (and is it better to go big firm or are niche players the way to go?)

-- Experience with software platforms, have you changed, what providers will leap ahead, does it make a difference?
+- Experience with software platforms, have you changed, what providers will leap ahead, and does it make a difference?

 - Project funding and approval process